-We believe customers should have convenient access to safe and reliable repairs that do not compromise the security, privacy and the functionality of their device.
+We believe customers should have convenient access to safe and reliable repairs that do not compromise the security, privacy, and the functionality of their device.
 That's why we've continued to improve access to repair services for both professionals and individual consumers.

-Over the last five years, Apple have doubled the number of professional service locations to over 10,000 - offering more ways for customers to access repair services.
+Over the last 5 years, Apple has doubled the number of professional service locations to over 10,000 - offering more ways for customers to access repair services.